Generalized Von Neumann Universe and Non-Well-Founded Sets: Introduction to Generalized Von Neumann Universe

-First, we discuss the validity of the axiom of regularity.
+In this section we will discuss the validity of the axiom of regularity.
 Suppose $Z=\{\varnothing,Z\}$ is a semi-infiniton.
 Then $\varnothing$ is the $\in$-minimum element of $Z$.
 So the axiom of regularity holds for $Z$, but $Z\in Z$.
 This example suggests that the axiom of regularity not only can not exclude non-well-founded sets but rather holds for a (large) number of them.
 As a matter of fact, a well-known result that proves no set being member of itself by the axiom of regularity is actually erroneous.

 \begin{conclusion} \ The standard theorem which uses the axiom of regularity to prove that there is no set being a member of itself is flawed. \end{conclusion}

 \begin{proof} \ The proof is by contradiction \cite[p54]{Suppes}.
 First suppose $A\in A$ and $A=\{a,b,\cdots,A\}$.
 Then $A\in A\cap\{A\}$ for $A\in\{A\}$.
 Since $A $ is the only member of $\{A\}$, by AR, $A\cap\{A\}=\varnothing$, contradiction.
 So we get $A\notin A$.